tillkaeufer/duckling_handson_session_light/README.md

 `python test_installation.py`

-If you are having a working version of MultiNest on your machine you can also run 'pip install pymultinest' and set use_ultranest=False in the input files for the retrieval.
+If you are having a working version of MultiNest on your machine you can also run `pip install pymultinest` and set use_ultranest=False in the input files for the retrieval.
 This will result in MultiNest instead of Ultranest being used for the retrieval, which is typically (for the examples displayed here) much faster.

 ### Exploring the observations